UVA-MLSys/Big-Data-Systems/Team 7/Readme.md

 - ### [Models.ipynb](https://github.com/UVA-MLSys/Big-Data-Systems/blob/main/Team%207/Models.ipynb):

   Modeling notebook where we use the selected features (from `df_selected.csv`) to train and evaluate a range of models and extract their feature importance.
 These results will inform how we weight features in the index.

+- ### Test.ipynb:

+  This notebook contains the code where we test our best model (from `Models.ipynb`) against the last five seasons.
+We include some visualizations showing the model prediction versus the actual values.
 </details>
 <br>
 <details>